wedex555/Rps-game/README.md

 Here's how the game works!
- ♦ If you choose Paper, you will win against Rock but lose against Scissors.<br>

 2: Once they input a name, Firebase checks to see how many players have already joined.
 If there aren't any or just one, it puts them in the database as the respective player.
 If there are already two players, it will notify that person and not let them join.
 <br>